Filters

 • Some short Chikankari kurta have minimal motifs while some have overall embroidery

-• From casual to festive wear, Chikankari short kurta for women are versatile
+• From casual to festive wear, Chikankari kurta for women are versatile

 • They combine traditional art with modern clothing elegantly